microsoft/jacdac/services/power.md

 ### Server implementation notes

-#### An MCU per channel
+#### A dedicated MCU per channel

 Every channel has:
-* a cheap 8-bit MCU (eg., PMS150C)
+* a cheap 8-bit MCU (e.g. PMS150C, PFS122),
-* a current limiter with latching circuit
+* a current limiter with FAULT output and ENABLE input, and
-* an analog switch
+* an analog switch.

+The MCU here needs at least 4 pins per channel.
-The MCU is connected to data line of the channel.
+It is connected to data line of the channel, the control input of the switch, and to the current limiter's FAULT and ENABLE pins.

-The switch joins the data line of the channel with internal data bus, common to all channels.
+The switch connects the data line of the channel (JD_DATA_CHx) with the internal shared data bus, common to all channels (JD_DATA_COM).
 Both the switch and the limiter are controlled by the MCU.
-The latching circuit on the limiter shuts it down immediately on current overdraw.
+A latching circuit is not needed for the limiter because the MCU will detect an overcurrent fault and shut it down immediately.

 During reception, after the beginning of `shutdown` frame is detected, the switch is opened for a brief period.
 If the `shutdown` frame is received correctly, it means it was on MCU's channel.

+In the case of only one power delivery channel that's controlled by a dedicated MCU, the analog switch is not necessary.

-#### A dedicated MCU for multiple channels
+#### A shared MCU for multiple channels

 Every channel has:
-* a current limiter with latching circuit
+* a current limiter with FAULT output and ENABLE input,
-* an analog switch
+* an analog switch, and
 * a wiggle-detection line connecting the MCU to data line of the channel

-The MCU here needs at least 4 pins per channel.
+The MCU again needs at least 4 pins per channel.
 Switches and limiters are set up like in the configuration above.
 The Jacdac data line of the MCU is connected to internal data bus.